wei/probot-scheduler/README.md

 - `skipFullSync`: (optional) If set to `true`, the initial full sync of all installations will be skipped.
+- `redisClient`: (optional) A Redis client instance.
+If not provided, a new Redis client will be created using the `REDIS_URL` environment variable.
 - `getRepositorySchedule`: (optional) A function that determines the schedule for each repository.